AyushBhandariNITK/Art_Gallery_problem/README.md

 In the design part we also used prev and next buttons where users can navigate and visualize  the implementation.
 We have used the following algorithms in this tool:
 • Ear Clipping Algorithm for Triangulation
-• M-coloring using backtracking for 3-coloring
+• M-coloring using backtracking (3-coloring)
 • Polygon Visibility

 Sample input and sample output